 Mental stress from work or home can accumulate and contribute to mental fatigue.
 As employers, it is our responsibility to reduce mental fatigue and exhaustion proactively, particularly if it is caused by the work environment.

-Many employers offer an employee assistance program (EAP), where an employee can seek counselling support for a mental health condition or work-related issue.
-In the case of mental health fatigue, reactive counselling allows this exhaustion to build up in a way that may mean it is a significant hazard before it is treated.
-There are also many barriers to employees seeking counselling support like stigma, time commitment and awareness.
+Many employers offer an employee assistance program (EAP), where an employee can seek counseling support for a mental health condition or work-related issue.
+In the case of mental health fatigue, reactive counseling allows this exhaustion to build up in a way that may mean it is a significant hazard before it is treated.
+There are also many barriers to employees seeking counseling support like stigma, time commitment, and awareness.

 To prevent mental health fatigue, employers can offer an employee assistance program that is proactive rather than reactive.
 Proactive employee assistance assesses employee wellbeing and stress over time and offers training in resilience and stress management before it gets worse.
 Donesafe has recently partnered with Uprise, a proactive employee assistance provider that improves the sleep quality of its users.
 Uprise seamlessly connects with the Donesafe platform.
 In 2018, employees who used Uprise reported an average improvement of 10% in their sleep quality as a result.